Spectral Convergence of Complexon Shift Operators: Abstract

 \section{Abstract}

 \gls{TSP} utilizes simplicial complexes to model structures with higher order than vertices and edges.
 In this paper, we study the transferability of TSP via a generalized higher-order version of graphon, known as complexon.
 We recall the notion of a complexon as the limit of a simplicial complex sequence \cite{LDSC}.
-Inspired by the integral operator form of graphon shift operators, we construct a marginal complexon and complexon shift operator (CSO) according to components of all possible dimensions from the complexon.
-We investigate the CSO's eigenvalues and eigenvectors, and relate them to a new family of weighted adjacency matrices.
-We prove that when a simplicial complex sequence converges to a complexon, the eigenvalues of the corresponding CSOs converge to that of the limit complexon.
-This conclusion is further verified by a numerical experiment.
+Inspired by the graphon shift operator and message-passing neural network, we construct a marginal complexon and complexon shift operator (CSO) according to components of all possible dimensions from the complexon.
+We investigate the CSO's eigenvalues and eigenvectors and relate them to a new family of weighted adjacency matrices.
+We prove that when a simplicial complex signal sequence converges to a complexon signal, the eigenvalues, eigenspaces, and Fourier transform of the corresponding CSOs converge to that of the limit complexon signal.
+This conclusion is further verified by two numerical experiments.
 These results hint at learning transferability on large simplicial complexes or simplicial complex sequences, which generalize the graphon signal processing framework.